parajuliminiyan/sip-directory/README.md

 - **Compare** - Side-by-side comparison of two SIPs
 - **Statistics** - Aggregated data by category, OS, supplier, manufacturer
 - **Categories** - Support for Appliances and Wearables (expandable)

-## License

-This is a Master's Capstone Project.